thecodingmachine/schema-analyzer/README.md

 - Each foreign key has a *cost* of 1
 - Junction tables have a *cost* of 1.5, instead of 2 (one for each foreign key)
+- Foreign keys representing an inheritance relationship (i.e. foreign keys binding the primary keys of 2 tables) have a *cost* of 0.1

 ```php
 // $conn is the DBAL connection.